Benitoite/howtophotovietnam/index.md

 <figure>
 <img src="end.JPG" width="50%" alt="Ha Tien the city at the end of the world by Richard E Barber">
 <figcaption>
-[Thành phố Hà Tiên](https://en.wikipedia.org/wiki/Hà_Tiên), the city at the end of the world, by Richard E Barber
+<a href="https://en.wikipedia.org/wiki/Hà_Tiên">Thành phố Hà Tiên<a>, the city at the end of the world, by Richard E Barber
 </figcaption>
 </figure>